 One of the first questions patients ask about gastric sleeve surgery is, “Will my stomach stretch after surgery?”
 And its a very important question.

 The reason you are having gastric sleeve surgery is to shrink the size of your stomach.
-This makes you feel fuller faster and eat less food.
-The surgery has a nice benefit of reducing the hunger inducing hormone reglin.
-But ultimately, its the restrictive nature of a smaller stomach that leads to weight loss.
+This makes you feel full faster and eat less food.
+The surgery has a nice benefit of reducing the hunger inducing hormone ghrelin.
+But ultimately, it’s the restrictive nature of a smaller stomach that leads to weight loss.

 Your Stomach Can and Will Stretch After Surgery

 Our stomachs have the amazing ability to stretch and expand as a result of our food intake.
 The walls of our stomach are made up of folds of tissue called ‘Rugae.’
 These are folds in the stomach wall that expand and contract as a direct response to food entering and flowing through your stomach.